Uehwan/programming-study-pathway/README.md

 ### Intro & Math
 6.01 Introduction to EE and CS

-6.0001 Introduction to Computer Science and Programming in Python => CS 61A 6.042 Math for CS
+6.0001 Introduction to Computer Science and Programming in Python => CS 61A

+6.042 Math for CS

 ### Foundations
 6.004 Computation Structures

 6.006 Introduction to Algorithms

 6.009 Fundamentals of Programming => CS 61B

 ### Header
 6.031 Software Construction

 6.033 Computer System Engineering => 15-213 & 14-740 (CMU)

 6.046 Design and Analysis of Algorithms

-(Done) 6.034/036 Introduction to A.I./Machine Learning => Stanford CS 229, Berkeley CS 188
+6.034/036 Introduction to A.I./Machine Learning => Stanford CS 229, Berkeley CS 188

 ### Other
 6.UAT/6.UAR Tech Report for Layperson/Research

 Elective 1 6.828 OS

 Elective 2 6.858 Security

 Elective 3 CS 186 Intro to DB or CMU courses on DB or Programming language